MCaliJr/etch-a-sketch/README.md

 # etch-a-sketch

-This is Etch a Sketch project from The Odin Project.
+This is Etch A Sketch project from The Odin Project.
 Honing DOM manipulaiton skills thanks to it.